 Time of year.

-While I work all year on Shoebox Christmas, November – December is where the most time-sensitive work happens.
-Unfortunately that’s also when I get the most requests to speak.
+While I work all year on Shoebox Christmas, September – December is where the most time-sensitive work happens.
+Unfortunately, that’s also when I get the most requests to speak.

 Location of event.